kaleidos-ventures/taiga-importer-api-client/README.md

 Please note that although the client library is developed with Groovy, you can use it from Java.
 Please check this [example project](https://github.com/taigaio/taiga-java-importer-example).
 )

+## Documentation

+A more detailed documentation of how to use the API client is available [here](http://taigaio.github.io/taiga-importer-api-client/)